mangeshraut712/AssistMe-VirtualAssistant/README.md

 ## 🌟 Overview

 **AssistMe** isn't just a chatbot; it's a comprehensive AI workspace designed for power users.
-Built on a modern **React + FastAPI** architecture, it integrates state-of-the-art LLMs (Gemini, Claude, GPT-4, Grok) with custom neural modules for specific tasks like deep research, image generation, and network diagnostics.
+Built on a modern **React + FastAPI** architecture, it integrates state-of-the-art LLMs (Gemini, Claude, GPT, Grok) with custom neural modules for specific tasks like deep research, image generation, and network diagnostics.

-The **V2.0** update introduces a massively reorganized codebase, enterprise-grade architecture, and powerful new "applets" within the assistant.
+The latest update introduces a massively reorganized codebase, enterprise-grade architecture, and powerful new "applets" within the assistant.

 ---